Pentagon evaluating request for help in administering COVID-19 vaccines

 The Army Corps of Engineers has also built thousands of rooms around the country to assist hospitals with the strain caused by spread of the coronavirus.

-Reporting by Idrees Ali and Phil Stewart, Editing by Franklin Paul and Dan Grebler
+Reporting by Idrees Ali and Phil Stewart, Editing by Franklin Paul, Aurora Ellis and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.